To develop a complete mind,

 – Leonardo Da Vinci

 Murals present problems both in the making and the analysis of the work.
 The painting (it’s not a fresco) measures 180 x 350 inches (4.57 x 8.89 meters).
 We’ll address the challenges of making a work at this scale below.
 One of the challenges in analyzing a work this size is that you can’t trust a single photo because the room is small and you have to be careful about lens distortion.
-It also incorporates preexisting architectural features such as arches and a doorway.
 So how does one go about understanding the possible design decisions?

 Start by approaching the whole thing with an open mind and look at as many options as possible.
 First, look at and measure a lot of photographs.
 Look at photos of the whole room.
 Diagram 1